FOREX-Dollar wavers, poised for weekly gains ahead of Yellen speech

 After the release of the U.S. data, futures markets were indicating a 24 percent chance the Fed will hike rates at its policy meeting next month and a roughly 57 percent chance of an increase in December, according to the CME Group's FedWatch.

-The dollar inched down 0.1 percent against the yen at 100.46 yen, and was flat against the euro at $1.1290.
-It was on track for a 0.2 percent rise against the former and a 0.3 percent dip against the latter for the week, with major currency pairs largely rangebound ahead of Yellen's speech.
+The dollar was flat against the yen at 100.51 yen, and also steady against the euro at $1.1289.
+It was on track for a 0.3 percent rise against the former and a 0.2 percent dip against the latter for the week, with major currency pairs largely rangebound ahead of Yellen's speech.

-"The market may react to one word, or one phrase, but I don't think her speech will bring a new dollar/yen trend," said Masashi Murata, senior currency strategist at Brown Brothers Harriman in Tokyo.

-"If Yellen shows less confidence about the U.S. economy, maybe people would like to buy the yen more, but I also think there are longterm investors who step in to buy dollars whenever it falls below 100 yen, so I think it will stay around current levels for a while," Murata said.

 Japanese data released early on Friday added to evidence that the Bank of Japan has reason to increase its stimulus next month, as the economy slips back toward deflation.